MariaDB/MySQL External Replication

 main: replication

-user, and grants read-only and table locking rights on the main
+user. - Grants read-only and table locking rights on the

-used for flushing before reading the binary log position).
-If there is at least one replication
+used for flushing before reading the binary log position). - If at least one

-permission defined, the bin-logging is enabled on the primary server, which is essential for the replication.
+permission is defined, the bin-logging is enabled on the primary server, which is essential for the replication.

 Define a relationship for the new endpoint

-Even if you won’t be accessing the replication endpoint from your application, you still need to expose it to an application as a relationship so that you can connect to it over SSH.
+Even if your application won’t access the replication endpoint, you still need to expose it to an application as a relationship so that you can connect to it over SSH.
 Add a new relationship to your application container:

 applications: